Start/Stop VMs and Scale-sets during off-hours (NonWorking Hours)

 Variables for pipeline

-ResourceGroupName: list of RGs, for which cost saving accross VMs is running.
-In my case all the 3 RGs are from lower environment and I don't want them running after evening 1800, so I created a single pipeline for all of them.
+ResourceGroupName: list of RGs, for which cost-saving across VMs is running.
+In my case, all the 3 RGs are from a lower environment and I don't want them running after evening 1800, so I created a single pipeline for all of them.